Miles To Go (to Antigua): 1525

 With everyone sleeping late, breakfast was catch as catch can.
 I enjoyed Deb's Homemade Ginger Bread with a smear of soft butter.
 Lunch was ham and cheese wraps.
 Chicken Chili with Ratatouie for dinner.
 As I feared, I am gaining weight on this passage. - mw

-My intent is to cross-post daily logs to my blog MW Mobile Blog (MikeWallach.com) and Jim & Deb's Morpheus Sailing Blog from SailMail.
-Due to the technology limitations, these will be short - text only - posts.
+++++++++My intent is to cross-post daily logs to MW Mobile Blog and Jim & Deb's Morpheus Sailing Blog from SailMail while en-route.
+Due to the technology limitations, these will be short, text-only posts.
 I'll backfill pictures and video once I am home again.
+Eventually.

-PostScript - As a courtesy I give all on-board an opportunity to add comments here on the bottom of post prior to transmission if they so desire:
+PostScript - All on-board have an opportunity to add comments here on the bottom of post prior to transmission if they so desire:

 Mike is doing a good job - Jim